Cranberry Oatmeal Cookies

 In a large bowl, whisk together flour, baking powder and baking soda.

-Whisk in the sugars, salt and almond extract into the sour cream/butter mixture.
+In a separate large bowl, beat sour cream and butter until blended.
+Whisk in the sugars, salt and almond extract into the sour cream and butter mixture.
 Stir in oats and dried cranberries.
-Mix well.

 Refrigerate for at least 30 minutes.

 Roll a TB of cookie dough into a ball.
 Press ball into a 1/4 inch circle.
-Arrange 6 cookies in a circle (do not place any in the center) along the edge of parchment or microwave safe plate.
+Arrange 6 cookies in a circle (do not place any in the center) along the edge of parchment paper or microwave safe plate.

 Repeat with second batch.